Counseling Psychology Graduate Student Handbook

 Welcome and Overview

-Welcome to the UHV Master of Arts Program in Counseling Psychology at University of Houston Victoria (UHV) in the School of Arts and Sciences.
+Welcome to the UHV Master of Arts Program in Counseling Psychology at University of Houston Victoria (UHV) in the College of Liberal Arts and Social Sciences.

 This handbook contains policies specific to the master’s program in Counseling Psychology that supplement those found in course syllabi, the UHV Catalog, and the UHV Student Handbook.
 Please become very familiar with this handbook.
 Students are responsible for using the Handbook as a resource when questions arise and as a guide to academic and nonacademic policies and procedures.